Cool-Core Destruction in Merging Clusters with AGN Feedback and Radiative Cooling: Discussion

 Our binary cluster merger simulations incorporating AGN feedback and radiative cooling allow us to characterize the transition between CCs and NCCs and identify the dominant heating mechanism in various merger scenarios.
 Based on our findings, there are three distinct scenarios regarding CC/NCC transitions, as summarized in Table \ref{table:results}:

 (1) CCs are preserved in minor mergers or mergers that do not trigger sufficient heating.
 In our $R=10$ simulations, the secondary cluster does not significantly disrupt the primary core, thereby failing to increase central entropy and destroy the CCs.
-In cases with insufficient heating, such as our $mcf1$ simulation, although it is heated to a NCC at the time of SMBH merger, the central cooling time is $\sim 2$ Gyr, so that the cluster eventually returns to the CC state at the end of the simulation.
+In cases with insufficient heating, { such as the $mcf5$ case, heating provided by the merger is insufficient to counteract cooling in the core of the primary cluster.
+Therefore, AGN feedback is required throughout the simulation, and the injected AGN energy closely balances the radiative energy (Figure \ref{energy}).
+Another example of insuffient heating is the $mcf1$ simulation.} Although it is heated to a NCC at the time of SMBH merger, the central cooling time is $\sim 2$ Gyr, so that the cluster eventually returns to the CC state at the end of the simulation.
 In this scenario, the injected AGN energy roughly balances the radiative energy (Figure \ref{energy}).
 Therefore, the influence of mergers is subdominant, and AGN feedback plays a critical role for balancing cooling and preventing the clusters from undergoing cooling catastrophe.
 This is also consistent with the observational evidence that the bulk of CCs appear to be preserved over the past $\sim$\,10 Gyr (\citealt{McDonald_2017}).

 (2) CCs are destroyed by major mergers.
 In the $mcf4$ simulation, the disruption during the first core passage is sufficient to increase the central entropy significantly, resulting in a NCC.
 Throughout this simulation, the energy injected by AGN feedback remains lower than the radiative energy.
 In this scenario, the final state of the cluster cores is mainly determined by the merger, whereas the contribution of AGN feedback is subdominant.